Start analyzing your mobile app with App Center and Application Insights

 To make sure your custom events are being received, go to the Events tab under the Analytics section in App Center.
 It can take a couple minutes for events to show up from when they're sent from your app.

 Once your app is sending custom events and these events are being received by App Center, you need to create an App Center-type Application Insights resource in the Azure portal:

-Select Create a resource > Management Tools > Application Insights.
+Select Create a resource > Developer tools > Application Insights.

 A configuration box will appear.
 Use the table below to fill out the input fields.

-Settings Value Description Name Some globally unique value, like "myApp-iOS" Name that identifies the app you are monitoring Application Type App Center application Type of app you are monitoring Resource Group A new resource group, or an existing one from the menu The resource group in which to create the new Application Insights resource Location A location from the menu Choose a location near you, or near where your app is hosted
+Settings Value Description Name Some globally unique value, like "myApp-iOS" Name that identifies the app you are monitoring Resource Group A new resource group, or an existing one from the menu The resource group in which to create the new Application Insights resource Location A location from the menu Choose a location near you, or near where your app is hosted

 If your app supports multiple platforms (iOS, Android, etc.), it's best to create separate Application Insights resources, one for each platform.